 eCommerce businesses regularly fall victim to online fraud.
-In fact, in 2012, eCommerce fraud accounted for $3.5 billion in losses.
+In fact, in 2012, eCommerce fraud attacks accounted for $3.5 billion in losses.
 Around 0.8 per cent of online orders proved fraudulent, and mobile commerce suffered a 1.4 per cent revenue loss.
 The average amount that $1 of fraud costs US ecommerce retailers in 2019 is around $3.1 for middle and large retailers with physical goods only and $3.5 for business with digital goods.

 With such significant financial damages, the need for eCommerce fraud prevention and fraud protection has never been greater.